prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_3.en.md

 He had been contemptuous of those who wrecked.

-You did not have to like it because you understood it.
+Whether I understand this situation or not, it doesn`t matter/

 He could beat anything, he thought, because no thing could hurt him if he did not care.

-All right.
+All right,very good.

 Now he would not care for death.